DarkLord7771/LaTeX-b0nDaGe/README.md

 # Bondage: A Polyglot Code Transmutation Engine

 > "Write once.
 Transpile everywhere.
-Let the weak languages shatter."
+Let the weakness be gone."
 > — Dark Lord

 ## 🧬 What is Bondage?